 Step 1

 Cook the squash, onion and jalapeño until they’re soft and then add some garlic.
 Stir in some flour to thicken it and then gradually add broth and tomatoes.
-Once it has thickened, add some half and half, sour cream and cilantro.

 Step 2

 Add crushed tortilla chips to the bottom of a casserole dish and top with the squash mixture.
-Then add lots of cheese to the top and cook for 30 minutes or until it’s brown and bubbly.
-The cheesy will be nice and gooey.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Tex Mex Casserole
+Tex Mex Summer Squash Casserole with a Kick!

 Ingredients